KristinaGomoryova/MS_shiny_bryjalab/README.md

 `install.packages("HGNCHelper")`

 The gene names update script can be run in the terminal using `Rscript updateGeneNames.R`

+Don't forget to update the metadata.R and also metadata.csv produced by the R script to include new dataset!

 The new dataset will be displayed automatically upon refreshing the application in the browser.